rage/programming-21/data/part-13/3-events.md

 <img src="pygame_cursor.gif">

-The following program contains an animation where the robot sprite follows the mouse cursor.The location of the sprite is stored in the variables `robot_x` and `robot_y`.
+The following program contains an animation where the robot sprite follows the mouse cursor.
+The location of the sprite is stored in the variables `robot_x` and `robot_y`.
 When the mouse moves, its location is stored in the variables `target_x` ja `target_y`.
-If the robot is not at this location, it moves to the approproate direction.
+If the robot is not at this location, it moves to the appropriate direction.

 ```python
 import pygame